 location Hexham, Northumberland

 TGA Consulting Engineers LLP were engaged as conservation building services engineers part of a team led by Purcell Architects on the £2M HLF funded refurbishment of the former monastic buildings at Hexham Abbey.

 These buildings, which incorporate significant medieval structures, have been used in recent years by Northumberland County Council, Northumbria Police and the Court Service as offices, cells and a courtroom.

 The project created a new facility for the use of the Abbey including a museum in which artefacts held by the Abbey can be displayed and interpreted and in which the story of the Abbey Church can be told.

-Finally, a substantial reception space was formed in the former ballroom which has, in the intervening period, been used as a courtroom.
+Finally, a substantial reception space was formed in the former ballroom, with associated catering facilities, which has, in the intervening period, been used as a courtroom.

 The project incorporates modern building engineering services provided in a manner which compliments the aesthetics of this important building whilst minimising the impact on the historic fabric.

 Museum spaces include facilities to provide appropriate environmental conditions both for the comfort of visitors and for the conservation of artefacts displayed within them.